trustoverip/tswg-trust-registry-service-profile/spec.md

           "type": "string",
           "description": "Timestamp indicating profile creation date."
         },
-        "mediaType": {
-          "type": "string",
-          "description": "The media type of the profile content."
-        },
         "name": {
           "type": "string",
           "description": "A human-readable name for the profile."